+Effects in the field of: (in accordance with appendix to the Regulation of Minister of Science and Higher education from 26th of July 2019)

+D.W6

+D.U18

-4. Standards of Learning - Detailed description of effects of Learning (concerns fields of study regulated by the Regulation of Minister of Science and Higher Education from 26 of July 2019; does not apply to other fields of study) Code and number of effect of learning in accordance with standards of learning (in accordance with appendix to Regulation of Minister of Science and Higher education from 26th July 2019) Knowledge - Gradu ate knows and understands: D.W6 nce of verbal and non-verbal communication in the process of communicating with the patient and the trust in interaction with the patient.
-Skills- Graduate is able to: D.U18 te with the patient in one of the foreign languages at B2+ level of the Common European Framework of or Languages In appendix to the I Minister of Science and Higher education from 26th of July 2019 "graduate", not student is mentioned.
-5. Additional L EFFECTS OF LE F ARNING (non-compulsory) Number of effect of learning Effects of learning in time Knowledge - Gradu iate knows a nd understands: K1 Names of basic symptoms, ailments, medical specialties and parts of hospital and hospital staff in Polish K2 Skills- Graduate is able to: S1 take a patient's history at elementary Polish language level (personal history; chief complaint (pain): location, radiation, quality, quantity, duration, frequency, aggravating and relieving factors, associated symptoms; past history; family history; drug history; social history; the review of systems) S2 give simple instructions to an adult and paediatric patient during a physical examination and explain the doctor's intentions Social Competencies - Graduate is ready for: SC1 continually broadening their knowledge.
-SC2
+communicate with the patient in one of the foreign languages at B2+ level of the Common European Framework of Reference for Languages

+5. Additional effects of learning (non-compulsory)

+^{} In appendix to the Regulation of Minister of Science and Higher education from 26th of July 2019 "graduate", not student is mentioned.

+Number of effect of learning Effects in the fields of: Knowledge - Gr aduate knows and understands: K1 names of basic symptoms, ailments, medical specialties and parts of hospital and hospital staff in Polish Skills- Graduate is able to: S1 take a patient's history at elementary Polish language level (personal history; chief complaint (pain): location, radiation, quality, quantity, duration, frequency, aggravating and relieving factors, associated symptoms; past history; family history; drug history; social history; the review of systems) S2 give simple instructions to an adult and paediatric patient during a physical examination and explain the doctor's intentions

+SC1 continually broadening their knowledge